Can You File a Consent Order Yourself?

 There’s no need to spend thousands having the paperwork drafted for you by high-street solicitors if you have already agreed how assets and finances are be separated between the parties.

-Over 50,000 couples have used our Consent Order Service for £199 to legally separate their finances without needing to attend court or spend a fortune on legal fees.
+Over 50,000 couples have used our Consent Order Service since 1999 to legally separate their finances without needing to attend court or spend thousands on legal fees.

 You can also take our simple quiz below to find out the exact service you need.